CESSProject/cess/README.md

 CESS supports to obtain incentives by contributing idle storage with [storage mining tool](https://github.com/CESSProject/storage-mining-tool), and click [here](https://github.com/CESSProject/cess/tree/main/docs/designs-of-storage-mining.md) to learn more.

-## Run Tests
+## Run Node Tests

-CESS has Rust unit tests, and enable to run locally.
+CESS has Rust environment unit tests, and enable to run locally.

 ```
 # Run all the Rust unit tests